Lucas (1986 film)

-Lucas is a 1986 American coming-of-age romantic-sports film written and directed by David Seltzer in his directorial debut, and starring Corey Haim, Kerri Green, Charlie Sheen, and Courtney Thorne-Smith.
+Lucas is a 1986 American coming-of-age romantic sports comedy-drama film written and directed by David Seltzer in his directorial debut, and starring Corey Haim, Kerri Green, Charlie Sheen and Courtney Thorne-Smith.
 Thorne-Smith and Winona Ryder made their film debuts in Lucas.

 Plot

 Lucas Blye is a 14-year-old high school student in suburban Chicago.
-He becomes acquainted with Maggie, an attractive older girl who has just moved to town, on one of his entomological quests.
-Becoming friends, Maggie spends time with him during the summer until school begins.
+While on one of his entomological quests, he meets Maggie, a slightly older girl who just moved into Lucas' town.
+Becoming friends, Maggie spends time with him during the summer until high school begins for them both.

 Lucas, a frequent victim of bullying, has a protector of sorts in Cappie Roew, an older student and a football player.
 Cappie was one of Lucas' tormentors until he contracted hepatitis and Lucas brought him his homework every day, ensuring that Cappie did not have to repeat a year of school.

-Maggie becomes a cheerleader for the football team to get closer to Cappie, on whom she has a crush.
+Maggie becomes a cheerleader for the football team in order to get closer to Cappie, on whom she has a crush.
 Angered by her inattention towards him, Lucas chastises her, dismissing her cheerleading as "superficial" and incorrectly believing she will be his date to an upcoming school dance.

 On the night of the dance, Cappie is dumped by his girlfriend Alise due to his attraction to Maggie.
 Cappie finds comfort with Maggie at her house to the chagrin of Lucas, who arrives to pick her up for the dance.
 Even though Cappie and Maggie invite him out for pizza, he rebukes them and rides off on his bike.

 Rina, one of Lucas' friends, encounters him sitting alone, watching the dance from across the lake.
 Although she has feelings for Lucas, she puts them aside to console him about he and Maggie being "from two different worlds".
 On the way home, Lucas rides by the pizzeria and is crushed to see Maggie and Cappie kissing.